Evidence for non-merger co-evolution of galaxies and their supermassive black holes: Results and Discussion

 However, the impact of AGN energy on the host galaxy is not purely a function of the total amount of energy injected: occasional strong AGN bursts are more direct at quenching central star formation than constant low-level AGN luminosity leading to a radio mode of feedback, even if the total energy budget is the same.
-This could account for the lack of evidence for negative AGN feedback across the low-z galaxy samples selected from galaxy surveys, where a significant fraction of AGN is found in disk galaxies \citep{kauffmann03, schawinski10a, koss11, povic12, villforth14, smethurst16, RW18, zhao21, zhong22} which are dominated by non-merger co-evolution.
-Future observational work to investigate the direct impact of outflows on the star formation rate specifically in merger-free systems (e.g. with a high resolution IFU instrument) is therefore imperative to understand the effects of merger-free powered AGN feedback.
+This could account for the lack of evidence for negative AGN feedback across the low-z galaxy samples selected from galaxy surveys, where a significant fraction of AGN are found in disk galaxies \citep{kauffmann03, schawinski10a, koss11, povic12, villforth14, smethurst16, RW18, zhao21, zhong22} which are dominated by non-merger co-evolution. \rjs{Future observational work with a high resolution IFU instrument supported by adaptive optics (e.g. such as MUSE on the VLT, or VIRUS on the HET) will be capable of detecting the broadened outflows specifically in a sample of merger-free systems, selected observationally as those which have `bulgeless' morphologies.
+Such high resolution IFU observations can resolve the morphology of the AGN outflows and probe the resolved narrow H$\alpha$ \& H$\beta$ emission ionised by star formation in the regions incident with the outflow to determine the impact of the outflows on the star formation rate (SFR) through feedback.
+These measurements of SFR can be compared against the predictions from simulations of the effect of AGN feedback on the SFR of a merger-free/isolated galaxy \citep[e.g.][]{barai14, dubois16, beckmann17, dave19, torrey20}.
+Such a sample will allow the effects of merger-free powered AGN feedback to be isolated observationally for the first time.}

-In this paper, we provided strong evidence that SMBH and their host galaxies coevolve even in the absence of mergers, and showed that during the long periods between galaxy mergers, the AGN populations in both samples look remarkably similar.
+In this paper, we provided strong evidence that SMBH and their host galaxies co-evolve even in the absence of mergers, and showed that during the long periods between galaxy mergers, the AGN populations in both samples look remarkably similar.
 This could provide an intriguing hint to the possibility that the co-evolution between SMBH and galaxies even in galaxies that do experience frequent mergers might be at least in part driven by the long secular evolution epochs between mergers.
 Whether this secular co-evolution is regulated through `jet/radio' AGN feedback, or also through `thermal/quasar' feedback like the merger-driven co-evolution, and what the relative importance of merger-driven and secular evolution is for those galaxies that do frequently merge remains to be determined.